 Round Robin Showmanship

-The Round Robin Showmanship contest is a contest for senior livestock showman from each of the swine, lamb and sheep contests.
+The Round Robin Showmanship contest is a contest for senior livestock showman from each of the swine, lamb, and steer contests.

-These nine individuals will then compete against each other, showing different breeds other than their livestock animal.
+These nine individuals will then compete against each other, showing all of the species, including the species they qualify in - however, not their own animal.
 It is fun to see how well these youth show animals they are not familiar with.

 Grand and Reserve Champion Showman is revealed at the Awards Ceremony at the end of the fair.